 The other thing that helps to have for video calls is a headset with a boom mic.
 The set I had was six years old and not super comfortable, so I borrowed my son's gaming headset and then bought my own.
 These keep going out of stock.
 Here is one to try.
 If it is out of stock search [gaming headset].
 Try to find one you like for under $40.
 (Every time we have a zoom staff meeting a colleague will email me afterward to ask about my headset.
 They say I sound more clear on the call than anyone else.
 I am usually the only one with a headset.)

 My last suggestions is about lighting.
 There are very fancy ring lights you can buy if you need to look really good for the television audience at home, but to just get not-so-scary-looking I suggest this simple inexpensive USB light.
 (Also affiliate link) It plugs right into my laptop and puts just enough light on my face to cut the pallor of this new indoor lifestyle.
 Update: I've discovered "selfie ring lights."
 They are meant to clip onto your phone, but the one I got clips to my computer just over my built in web-camera.
 This one is about 3" wide, very bright, rechargeable, and inexpensive.
 If you can't sit near a window I recommend it.
 It's also really portable if you need to change locations mid-call or work while traveling.

 New teach-from-home space:

 As we get ready to head back into virtual school, I am planning an overhaul of my teach-from-home space.
 (I know I shouldn't have to spend my own money on this stuff, but also it's my workspace and I want to be comfortable and efficient.
 I saved a lot of money not attending several conferences this spring/summer, and now fall, so I'm going to treat myself to the gear that makes me happy.)

 PS If you use my affiliate links I get a very tiny bit of the revenue from your purchase.
+I use that to get books for my classroom.
 So, thanks.